RwandaReads/RwandaReads.github.io/proverbs.md

 : Beetles chew from either side, but always end up together inside.
 There is no point acting alone, when the aim is identical for all.

 Zirungwe, zibe isogo.
-:No matter how it is seasoned or embellished, it will still be grass.
+: No matter how it is seasoned or embellished, it will still be grass.

 Zirara zishya, bwacya zikazima.
 : There is trouble and fighting in homes at night, but peace in the morning.